-- Respecting property rights of private landowners whilst encouraging access agreements. - Lack of existing trails and infrastructure in some communities and/or lack of potential to link. - Developing high amenity walking and cycling routes that link residential areas and services within towns. - Encouraging and providing support for community led projects, including enabling community involvement with trail maintenance. - Balancing the needs of three different user groups, a variety of fitness levels, disabled users, etc. - Demographic changes catering to existing and future communities giving consideration to population projections, aging populations, etc. Increasing population in growth areas creates increased expectation in community infrastructure. - National trends and publicity i.e. increasingly other districts and regions are developing great trails which can raise the interest of our rate payers for linkages, off road routes, etc. - Actively encouraging community engagement throughout the trails process from initial planning to completion.
+- Respecting property rights of private landowners whilst encouraging access agreements. - Lack of existing trails and infrastructure in some communities and/or lack of potential to link. - Developing high amenity walking and cycling routes that link residential areas and services within towns. - Encouraging and providing support for community led projects. - Balancing the needs of three different user groups, a variety of fitness levels, disabled users, etc. - Demographic changes catering to existing and future communities giving consideration to population projections, aging populations, etc. Increasing population in growth areas creates increased expectation in community infrastructure. - National trends and publicity i.e. increasingly other districts and regions are developing great trails which can raise the interest of our rate payers for linkages, off road routes, etc.